Yaj-t/backend_design_exercise/README.md

 ### Logging Middleware
 - The logging middleware (`loggingMiddleware`) logs the HTTP method and URL of each incoming request along with a timestamp.
 This is useful for debugging and tracking application usage.
 This middleware is defined in [project/middlewares/loggingMiddleware.mjs](project/middlewares/loggingMiddleware.mjs).

+### Rate Limiting
+- The rate limiting middleware (`rateLimiterMiddleware`) is used to limit the number of requests from a single IP address in a given timeframe.
+This helps prevent abuse and protects the server from excessive requests.
+The rate limiter is configured with a window of 1 minute (`windowMs: 60000`) and a maximum of 10 requests (`max: 10`).
+If the limit is exceeded, a response with status code 429 is sent.
+This middleware is defined in [project/middlewares/rateLimiterMiddleware.mjs](project/middlewares/rateLimiterMiddleware.mjs).

 ### User Model and Data Management
 - User data is managed using functions defined in [project/models/userModel.mjs](project/models/userModel.mjs).
 These functions include:
   - `getUsers()`: Retrieves all users from the JSON file.